Walter-Ullon/Machine-Learning/README.md

 # Machine-Learning
-Several examples of implementation of classic Machine Learning Algorithms (in R).
+Several examples of implementation of classic Machine Learning Algorithms (in R), as seen in the book "Machine Learning with R".